Quick Add, 1 serving(s) (1 serving)

 Stay Hydrated

-Practice stress-reducing techniques such as deep breathing or meditation, as stress can affect blood sugar levels.
+Practice stress-reducing techniques like meditation, deep breathing, or yoga, as stress can impact blood sugar levels.

 Find Glucose response for your favourite foods